-Hello there – I’m Neil Fogarty and I work with organisations around the world, helping to define and fix problems.
-An international speaker and business writer, I use my skills as a Business Consultant, Executive Coach, Advisor and Facilitator.
+For the last 30 years, I have worked with organisations around the world, helping to define and fix problems.
+Along the way, I have been an international speaker, business writer, Business Consultant, Executive Coach, Advisor and Facilitator.

 It’s always a little tricky to know what to say on a website without sounding like you’re just bragging all the time (yeah, its all about me, me, me).
 To cover this off, I always offer the same thing which is, “do you want to meet for a coffee?”.

-What this means is that I’ve had some great (and awful) caffeine in different parts of the world ranging from little side road cafés in Cairo, accompanying chicken dishes in Kampala, take-away with plantain in Accra… all the way to a cheeky burger in London.
+Along the way, I’ve had some great (and awful) caffeine in different parts of the world ranging from little side road cafés in Cairo, accompanying chicken dishes in Kampala, take-aways with plantain in Accra… all the way to a cheeky burger in London.

-Well, coffee can be great (and awful, of course) but good company always makes it better.
+Well, the coffee may be great (and awful, of course) but good company always makes it better.
 Time spent with open-minded, forward-facing people is brilliant.

 The media bits